 ↑ What is HF Radio Propagation?

-HF radio waves are able to travel long distances by bouncing off the ionosphere, a layer of the Earth's upper atmosphere that is ionized by solar radiation.
-The ionosphere is made up of several layers of ionized gas, each with different characteristics that affect how radio waves are reflected back to the Earth's surface.
+The ionosphere is made up of several regions of ionized gas, each with different characteristics that affect how radio waves are reflected back to the Earth's surface.

 During the day, the ionosphere is affected by the sun's radiation and becomes more ionized, which means that radio waves at certain frequencies are more likely to be reflected back to Earth.
 At night, the ionosphere becomes less ionized, and the frequencies that are reflected back to Earth shift to lower frequencies.